Qualifies for LEED certification on demolition recycling

 - Eight Transfer Stations;

 - Municipal Clean-Up Programs.

-These special non-residential disposal categories for construction and demolition debris, as well as clean wood products, were established by the Fulton County Dept. of Solid Waste in 2010.
+These special non-residential disposal categories for clean fill, as well as clean wood products, were established by the Fulton County Dept. of Solid Waste in 2010.
 It provides an alternate disposal to landfilling - and these categories qualify for LEED certification for recycling.

 CATEGORIES CANNOT BE MIXED

 Construction & Demolition Debris will be crushed and used as road base.
 Clean Wood Products will be processed and ground in the department’s tub grinder.
 The finished material will be used as mulch or compost.